agross/docker-reveal/README.md

   which are realized using Kernel Namespaces
 * Kernel `cgroup`s are used to limit resource usage (CPU, network, etc.)
-* Kernel capabilities can be used to give a container more permissions, e.g. bind to low-numbered port
+* Kernel capabilities can be used to give a container more or less permissions, e.g. bind to low-numbered port
 * PID 1 is most often *not* `init`, so child processes are not terminated gracefully
 * You need to cater for PID 1 processes that start other processes